Q1: Do I need a library card to check out library materials?

-A4: PubMed is one of the premier indexing and abstracting databases of biomedical journal literature.
+A4: PubMed is one of the premier indexing and abstracting databases of biomedical literature.
 It is produced by the National Library of Medicine and the National Center for Biotechnology Information (NCBI) and is freely available to all.
-PubMed @ TUN utilizes LinkOut, a cooperative service between NCBI and many database providers, allowing you to search the PubMed database and then link to the full-text of articles in most of the Jay Sexter Library’s subscribed databases.
+PubMed @ TUN utilizes LinkOut, a cooperative service between NCBI and many database providers, allowing you to search the PubMed database and then link to full-text articles in the library’s subscribed databases.
 It also allows our users to see if the Jay Sexter Library has the article in print format.
-You must use your library login and password to utilize PubMed @ TUN because you are accessing the Jay Sexter Library’s subscribed databases in addition to PubMed.
+Even though PubMed is a free database, use of PubMed @ TUN will require logging in with your library username and password.

 Q5: How do I access full text articles in PubMed @ TUN?

 A5: After doing a search in PubMed @ TUN, you will see four filters on the right side of the page under “Filter your results.”
 Your choices will be: All, Free Full Text, Review, and Touro University Nevada.
 Click on the Touro University Nevada filter and change your display setting to “Abstract” (use the Display Settings menu at the upper left corner of the page) if your search results include more than one article.
 Each article available through the Jay Sexter Library’s subscription databases will have a blue “Full Text Touro NV” icon either on the right side of the screen or below the abstract.
 Click on this icon to access the article.
 Articles available in print will have a blue “In Print Touro NV” button.
 Some articles are available in full text for free through open access.
 To view free full text articles, click on the “Free Full Text” filter, change the display setting to “Abstract” (if necessary), and then click on a free full text icon.

 Q6: Are all of Touro University Nevada’s full text journals “linked out” in PubMed @ TUN?